spaetd96/spaetd96.github.io/content/outreach_events/zukunftsdialog/index.md

 ---
 title: Shifting Realities
 summary: 5.
-Zukunftsdialog at the BG Vöcklabruck.
+Zukunftsdialog at the BG Vöcklabruck (a school in Upper Austria)
 date: 2024-03-13
 #authors:
 #  - admin